bitcoin-sv/ts-sdk/docs/compat.md

 Returns

-The BIP39 instance with the mnemonic set from the given entropy.
+The Mnemonic instance with the mnemonic set from the given entropy.

 Argument Details